diecutter/diecutter/README.rst

 **Directory trees can be computed from templates.**

+Some use cases: while rendering a directory...

+* skip some files based on variables ;

+* render a template several times with different output filename and different input context data ;

+* in general, compute filenames, selected templates and alter context using template engine's features: loops, conditions, gettext...

 When you POST to a directory, diecutter looks for special ".diecutter-tree" template in that directory.
 If present, it renders ".diecutter-tree" against context, decodes JSON, then iterates over items to actually render the